 Hence, augmented analytics software builds and utilizes knowledge bases of business information to spot business trends by using machine learning algorithms and eliminating the process of slicing data upon inputting a query.

-With augmented analytics tools, user simply asks a readable question and the machine interprets and categorizes data applying natural language processing to present the findings promptly.
-This mechanism drives analysis to ‘conversational’ model when numbers will play a secondary role compared to the verbal input.
+With augmented analytics tools, a user simply asks a readable question and the machine interprets and categorizes data applying natural language processing to present the findings promptly.
+This mechanism drives analysis to the ‘conversational’ model when numbers will play a secondary role compared to verbal input.
 Augmenting the data capabilities means that businesses can perform their operations much more effectively.
-Analysis through data augmentation guarantees achievement of high performance by feature engineering that goes through all sorts of variables without having to spend lots of time on crunching and delivers the interpreted and cleansed data swiftly.
+Analysis through data augmentation guarantees the achievement of high performance by feature engineering that goes through all sorts of variables without having to spend lots of time on crunching and delivers the interpreted and cleansed data swiftly.

 Why is Augmented Analytics Important?

-Augmented analytics is perfect in terms of performing the assistive role to humans while enhancing humans’ interpretation capabilities and providing the deeper and more insightful look into data for searching its ‘business sense’ and defining its significance regardless of structural complexity.
+Augmented analytics is perfect in terms of performing the assistive role to humans while enhancing humans’ interpretation capabilities and providing a deeper and more insightful look into data for searching its ‘business sense’ and defining its significance regardless of structural complexity.

-Data analytics software with data analytics characteristics makes use of machine learning so that it would be possible to implement and provide on a large scale the ‘human-like’ interaction with the data.
+Data analytics software with data analytics characteristics makes use of machine learning so that it would be possible to implement and provide on a large scale the human-like interaction with the data.

 Augmented Analytics Challenges

 The potential of augmented analytics has not been fully discovered yet, though, at this stage, it is clear that its implementation in business can considerably increase revenue if users know how to incorporate the results of data analysis into the business context of the specific industry.